AlexsLemonade/scpca-nf/external-instructions.md

 ### Preparing the cell type project metadata file

 All libraries within a given project will use the same reference dataset for each of `SingleR` and `CellAssign`, respectively.
-The `celltype_project_metafile` file should contain these five columns with the following information:
+The `project_celltype_metafile` file should contain these five columns with the following information:

 | column_id             | contents                                                                                                                              |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |